Milldrew/accendero-practical/ngx-micro-blog/README.txt

 TODO List
-Create a fab that opens a bottom sheet
+Create a for for the bottom sheet that creates a post The input should have a text area and a submit button.
+And the post should get added to the all posts.

 resources